11 Effective ways to Scale up Your WordPress Website for High Traffic

 You can integrate the WordPress two-factor authentication plugin with the following plugins, specially chosen by our expert WordPress developers:

 Through the Google Authenticator plugin, you can get two-factor authentication for your WordPress website via the Google Authenticator app.
 This app is available for Android and iOS.

-This plugin allows the users to log into their WordPress website through a one-time code.
+This plugin allows users to log into their WordPress website through a one-time code.
 This is also used by Google Authenticator.

 This plugin will help you protect your WordPress websites by country blocking or firewalls.
 It also limits login attempts to avoid brute-force attacks on your website.
 Moreover, regular checks are rendered to safeguard the website from sudden cyber attacks.

 This plugin prevents malicious bots, signals multiple failed login attempts, and limits fake search engine crawlers to protect your WordPress website.

-Along with 2FA, this plugin provides a security dashboard through which you can stay on top of your website’s security status.
+Along with 2FA, this plugin provides a security dashboard to stay on top of your website’s security status.

 This plugin allows you to integrate 2FA through the Rublon app or via email.
 If you are using the website from the same device, you need not verify multiple times.

 This plugin restricts any unauthorized access to your WordPress website.
 It provides authentication in the form of one-time passwords.